Equal-Vote/star-server/docs/contributions/Infrastructure/1_Azure_Onboarding.md

 1. Login using the new email (should be ...@starvoting.onmicrosoft.com ), and the temp password
 1. You'll be prompted to reset your password
 1. You'll also be prompted to get the Microsoft Authenticator app and link it with a QR code
+1. Make sure to select "work or school" when logging into the app
 1. Congrats!
 You're in 🎉

 ## Assign Subscription Permissions